 Unavailability of the needed supplies can adversely affect the hospital operation and cause serious health problems for patients, especially the "critical" hospital resources whose absence is likely to have a major impact on patient outcomes.
 Thus, the hospital should identify its "critical" resources and ensure their continuous availability.
 Therefore, inventory control helps in the efficient and optimum use of scarce financial resources, avoiding the shortage of medical materials and eliminating out-of-stock situations.

 Effective management of medical stores entails priority setting in the purchase and distribution of medical materials.
-Using technology like barcode or radio frequency identification (RFID) to streamline a) Compliance of storage to laws, regulations, and organization policies.
+Using technology like barcode or radio frequency identification (RFID) to streamline data entry, track inventory movement, and improve accuracy is widely used nowadays.